bogaudio/BogaudioModules/README-prerelease.md

 If LATCH is enabled, a button press or high voltage toggles the state of the inverter.
 A context menu option "Save latched state to patch" will, if latching is enabled, save the latched state to the patch and restore it on patch load.

-_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphony defined by the channels at the IN input, independently for the two sections of the module.
+_Polyphony:_ <a href="#polyphony">polyphonic</a>, with polyphony defined by the channels at the IN input, independently for the two sections of the module.

+_When <a href="#bypassing">bypassed</a>:_ passes IN unmodified to OUT independently in each channel.

 #### <a name="manual"></a> MANUAL

 A manual trigger/gate with 8 outputs.
 A constant +5V is sent from each output for as long as the TRIG button is held; 0V is output otherwise.
 The high output voltage may be set to +10V on the context menu.

 MANUAL may be set to output a trigger pulse (the high output voltage for 10ms) on patch load (akin to a Max/Msp loadbang).
-This is off by default; enable clicking "Trigger on Load" on the module's context (right-click) menu.
+This is off by default; enable clicking "Trigger on load" on the module's context (right-click) menu.
 The pulse is emitted 100ms after the patch starts processing samples.

 _Polyphony:_ Monophonic.

+_When <a href="#bypassing">bypassed</a>:_ no output; disables "Trigger on load".

 #### <a name="fourman"></a> 4MAN